Richer Bayesian Last Layers with Subsampled NTK Features: Methodology

 where $\phi^m(x) \in \mathbb{R}^m$ is the gradient with respect to the remaining parameters.
 The full eNTK feature map therefore decomposes into a contribution from the last layer, $\phi^r(x)$, and a contribution from all earlier layers $\phi^m(x)$.
 Our method is built on approximating the contribution of $\phi^m(x)$ to the NTK using a linear transformation of the last-layer features $\phi^r(x)$.

 Direct NTK-GP inference requires operating in the full parameter-gradient feature space of dimension $p=m+r$, which is computationally infeasible in modern networks.
 However, prior work suggests that the eigenvalues of the NTK can decay rapidly under certain conditions, leading to an effective low-dimensional structure in practice.
 For example, \citet{belfer2024spectral} analyze the spectrum of the NTK for deep residual networks and show that, under a spherical data distribution, the NTK eigenvalues decay polynomially with the index of the corresponding eigenfunctions, implying that many directions contribute weakly to the kernel.
 Power-series characterizations of the NTK also show that activation function properties influence the decay of kernel coefficients \citep{murray2022characterizing}, and empirical observations find that NTK matrices often exhibit a few large eigenvalues followed by smaller ones \citep{bowman2023spectral}.
 Motivated by this, we seek a linear approximation of the non-last-layer features in terms of the last-layer features.
+Appendix~\ref{app: motivation-low-rank} makes this motivation precise: spectral decay supports the presence of a dominant low-dimensional eNTK subspace, while the quasi-low-rank residual measures the extent to which this subspace is captured by the last-layer feature span.